Certify Web ContentCertify Web ContentCertify Web Content

 european legal proof verified copies

 In Europe, each country has developed its own legal framework to regulate the presentation of evidence in court.
 A crucial component of this process is the need to present certified copies and verify documents to ensure the certainty and reliability of evidence.
-This article explores the legal provisions in the civil codes of various European countries that require the use of certified copies for the presentation of legal evidence.
+Across the EU, the eIDAS Regulation (EU) No. 910/2014 gives legal effect to qualified electronic signatures and timestamps (presumption of integrity and of the accuracy of the date/time).
+This article explores national civil-procedure provisions that—together with eIDAS—support the use of certified, forensically acquired copies as legal evidence.

 Spain

-In Spain, the Ley de Enjuiciamiento Civil following Article 326 establishes that copies without authenticity will not retain the value of a public document or legally admissible evidence in court.
+In Spain, the Ley de Enjuiciamiento Civil (LEC) — particularly Article 326 — establishes that copies without authenticity will not retain the value of a public document or legally admissible evidence in court.
 This means that without verified authenticity, a copy does not have the value of a public document and cannot be considered as legally admissible evidence.
+Qualified electronic signatures and timestamps (as per eIDAS) help satisfy authenticity and integrity requirements.

 Italy

-In Italy, the Civil Code and the Code of Civil Procedure contain provisions similar to the Spanish one.
-An authentic copy, forensic acquisition of websites or web pages, will have the evidentiary effect referred to in Article 2712 of the Civil Code. and according to ISO/IEC 27037 standards there being [all these technical elements]
+In Italy, the Civil Code and the Code of Civil Procedure contain provisions similar to the Spanish ones.
+An authentic copy, forensic acquisition of websites or web pages, will have the evidentiary effect referred to in Article 2712 of the Civil Code (reproductions of facts by mechanical/electronic means, subject to proof of accuracy and integrity).
+When sealed with a qualified electronic timestamp and digital signature compliant with eIDAS, the copy benefits from a strong presumption of authenticity and date-certain.

 France